PM Modi to interact with teams working on developing COVID-19 vaccine today: What you should know

 As part of the partnership, RDIF shall supply 100 million doses of the vaccine to Dr. Reddy's upon regulatory approval in India.

-On August 11, the Sputnik V vaccine developed by the Gamaleya National Research Institute of Epidemiology and Microbiology was registered by the Ministry of Health of Russia and became the worlds first registered vaccine against Covid-19 based on the human adenoviral vectors platform.
+On August 11, the Sputnik V vaccine developed by the Gamaleya National Research Institute of Epidemiology and Microbiology was registered by the Ministry of Health of Russia and became the world's first registered vaccine against Covid-19 based on the human adenoviral vectors platform.
 Sputnik V is currently undergoing phase 3 clinical trials in Russia and the proposed number of subjects is 40,000.

 Biological E's vaccine, developed by US Baylor College of Medicine